mjiricka/my-first-app/README.md

 program called [luit](http://invisible-island.net/luit/) that should done the conversion, but it did not work for me.

-So the best option for me was to use Gnome Terminal which supports compatible encoding `Hebrew IBM862`.
-Here is a tutorial how to setup it up:
+Luckily, Gnome Terminal supports compatible encoding `Hebrew IBM862`.
+Here is a tutorial how to set it up:

 http://nethack.wikia.com/wiki/IBMgraphics#gnome-terminal

 ## Screenshots

-So, here are two screenshots of this awesome program! ;)
+So, here are two screenshots of this awesome program running in Gnome Terminal! ;)

 ![screen of menu](doc/screen_menu.png)